Here’s What Plastic Recycling Numbers Mean

 You’ll find plastic number 6 in items such as packaging peanuts and CD cases.
 It’s also used in some take-out food containers (Styrofoam), disposable cutlery and plates and egg cartons.

 Check with your recycling program before tossing this plastic in your curbside bin—only some programs accept them.
+Don’t toss any electronics in unless you know more about your city’s program for accepting that kind of waste.

 Plastic number 7 is basically a miscellaneous category.
 Items such as those bags you can use to bake turkeys and those big water cooler bottles used in offices are plastic 7.